-- 4. Coupling - 4.
-Lower the mower to the lowest height-of-cut. - 5.
-Sit on the seat and start the engine. - 6.
-Engage the blade-control switch and let the mower run for 1 to 3 minutes. - 7.
-Disengage the blade-control switch, shut off the engine, remove the ignition key, and wait for all moving parts to stop.
+- 4. Lower the mower to the lowest height-of-cut. - Sit on the seat and start the engine.
+Engage the blade 5. control switch and let the mower run for 1 to 3 minutes. - Disengage the blade control switch, stop the engine, 6. and remove the ignition key.
+Wait for all moving parts to stop.

-8. Turn the water off and remove the coupling from the washout fitting.
+7. Turn the water off and remove the coupling from the washout fitting.

-Note: If the mower is not clean after a single washing, soak it and let it stand for 30 minutes.
-Then, repeat the process.
+Note: If the mower is not clean after one washing, soak it and let it stand for 30 minutes.
+Then repeat the process.

-Run the mower again for 1 to 3 minutes to remove excess water.
+Run the mower again for one to three minutes to 8. remove excess water.

-A broken or missing washout fitting could expose you and others to thrown objects or blade contact, causing injury or death.
+A broken or missing washout fitting could expose you and others to thrown objects or blade contact.
+Contact with blade or thrown debris can cause injury or death.

-- Replace broken or missing washout fitting immediately before using mower again. - Never put your hands or feet under the mower or through openings in the mower.
+- Replace broken or missing washout fitting immediately, before using mower again. - Never put your hands or feet under the mower or through openings in the mower.